 It’s Official: Now We’re Power Systems and i for Business

-As I sit here writing this essay back in my office in New York today, IBM's executives are getting ready to host the Town Hall meeting at the COMMON user group conference and expo that will finally and formally do away with the System i and System p brands and change the name of the i5/OS operating system for what is very likely to be the last time.
-I said "very likely" because this is Big Blue, after all.
+The mystery is finally over.
+Last Wednesday, at the Town Hall meeting at the COMMON user group conference and expo, IBM‘s executives finally and formally did away with the System i and System p brands and changed the name of the i5/OS operating system for what is very likely to be the last time.
+I said “very likely” because this is Big Blue, after all.

 Many of us had a hunch that this rebranding of the box and possibly the operating system has been in the works for some time, of course.
-Last month, in an article called Bye Bye System p and i, Hello Power Systems, I did some out-loud thinking about what IBM might be up to in a meeting two key executives--Mark Shearer, vice president of marketing and offerings for the Business Systems division, and Ross Mauri, general manager of the Power Systems division--were going to host at the Town Hall on Wednesday.
-Now, IBM likes to announce things on Tuesday, so if it were not for the fact that this particular Tuesday in 2008 was April Fool's Day, you might have expected the big announcement, billed as the "New Power Equation," would be held on Tuesday morning.
-Why IBM didn't do it on Sunday or Monday is a bit of a mystery.
+Last month, in an article called Bye Bye System p and i, Hello Power Systems, I did some out-loud thinking about what IBM might be up to in a meeting two key executives–Mark Shearer, vice president of marketing and offerings for the Business Systems division, and Ross Mauri, general manager of the Power Systems division–were going to host at the Town Hall on Wednesday.
+Now, IBM likes to announce things on Tuesday, so if it were not for the fact that this particular Tuesday in 2008 was April Fool’s Day, you might have expected the big announcement, billed as the “New Power Equation,” would be held on Tuesday morning.
+Why IBM didn’t do it on Sunday or Monday is a bit of a mystery.
 (Maybe IBM was betting that the System i trade press would be out of town, since we all tend to leave on Tuesday afternoon?)
-But anyway, here we are today and IBM is indeed, as I suggested, consolidating the System i and System p server brands into a new, consolidated brand, and the company has picked the dead obvious choice of simply labeling the servers developed and manufactured by its newly christened Power Systems division with the name--drum roll please--"Power."
+But anyway, there we were last week and IBM had indeed, as I suggested, consolidated the System i and System p server brands into a new, single brand, and the company has picked the dead obvious choice of simply labeling the servers developed and manufactured by its newly christened Power Systems division with the name–drum roll please–“Power.”
 As in Power 520, Power 550, Power 570, and Power 595, whether the machine is running AIX, Linux, or the operating system formerly known as i5/OS.

 Don’t forget to backspace and retype a lot to get your word processor to allow you to lower case that little i.
 And if you think that you can get around this issue by having a standalone “I” automagically replaced by an “i” then you either better start working on your poetry, like e.e. cummings, start acting like a text-messaging teenager with too little time to capitalize, or begin talking in the second or third person.
 Just stay away from first person plural because people will think you are nuts.